EQUITY METHOD INVESTMENT

 |EQUITY METHOD INVESTMENT||

 On March 22, 2021, an investor acquired the sole lender to Dense Air’s rights and obligations under a convertible loan agreement.
 Concurrently, the Company received a notice of conversion from the investor to convert the outstanding amount of the loan into shares equating to 95% of the share capital of Dense Air.
-On March 7, 2022, the conversion was finalized.
-This conversion did not have a significant effect on the Company’s condensed consolidated balance sheets, statements of operations or cash flows.
+Subsequent to year end, on March 7, 2022, the conversion was finalized.
+This conversion did not have a significant effect on the Company’s consolidated balance sheets, statements of operations or cash flows.

 The entire disclosure for equity method investments and joint ventures.
 Equity method investments are investments that give the investor the ability to exercise significant influence over the operating and financial policies of an investee.
 Joint ventures are entities owned and operated by a small group of businesses as a separate and specific business or project for the mutual benefit of the members of the group.